 The session will be held on during September 2021 at the School of Indigenous Studies, (Bilya Marlee) UWA.
 Parents and guardians are encouraged to attend to meet UWA staff and learn more about the TISC and university application process and ask any questions relating to university.

 Each year The University of Western Australia holds a public Open Day which is an opportunity for prospective students, friends and family to learn about all that UWA offers.
-In 2020, the University has decided to have a Virtual Open Day which will be held on Sunday, August 2 from 10am - 3pm.
-We welcome prospective students, parents and families and hope that you will visit the School of Indigenous Studies online.
-Staff & students from the School of Indigenous Studies will be available to answer any queries and provide information.
+In 2021, the University has decided to hold the Open Day on Sunday, March 28 from 10am - 2pm.
+We welcome prospective students, parents and families and hope that you will visit Bilya Marlee on the day.
+Staff & students from the School of Indigenous Studies will be available to answer any queries and provide information about many aspects of university life.